KahinaBch/mvgwas-nf/README.md

 A pipeline for multi-trait genome-wide association studies (GWAS) using [MANTA](https://github.com/dgarrimar/manta).

+> **Note**: This is a fork of [dgarrimar/mvgwas-nf](https://github.com/dgarrimar/mvgwas-nf) with the following enhancements:
+> - **DSL2 conversion**: Updated from legacy DSL1 to modern DSL2 syntax for compatibility with Nextflow ≥22.04.0
+> - **MANOVA p-value**: Added classical MANOVA p-value computation alongside MANTA statistics for comparison
+> - **Java 8 compatibility**: Tested and documented for HPC clusters running Java 8

 The pipeline performs the following analysis steps:

 * Split genotype file
 * Preprocess phenotype and covariate data
-* Test for association between phenotypes and genetic variants
+* Test for association between phenotypes and genetic variants using **both MANTA and MANOVA**
 * Collect summary statistics

 The pipeline uses [Nextflow](http://www.nextflow.io) as the execution backend.
 Please check [Nextflow documentation](http://www.nextflow.io/docs/latest/index.html) for more information.